QCD analysis of electromagnetic Dalitz decays $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$: Theoretical framework

-Clearly, there is a suppression factor of $m^{2}$ (or, a dimensionless factor $m^{2}/M^{2}$) in the TFF $f^{G}_{\psi \eta^{(\prime)}}(q^{2})$ of Eq.~\eqref{fg}.
-As pointed out in Ref.~\cite{He:2019mpy}, the leading twist gluonic content contributions are almost two on-shell gluons contributions, which are suppressed by the factor $m^{2}/M^{2}$ due to the special form of the Ore-Powell matrix elements as found in Refs.~\cite{Krammer:1978qp,Billoire:1978xt} years ago.
-In addition, the contributions from the gluonic content of $\eta^{(\prime)}$ are supposed to be small since the gluonic content can be seen as the higher-order effects from the point of view of the QCD evolution of the gluon DA.
+Clearly, The TFFs are suppressed by $m^{2}$ (namely, a dimensionless factor $m^{2}/M^{2}$).
+As pointed out in Ref.~\cite{He:2019mpy}, the leading twist gluonic content contributions mainly come from two on-shell gluons, which give a suppression factor $m^{2}/M^{2}$ due to the special form of the Ore-Powell matrix elements~\cite{Krammer:1978qp,Billoire:1978xt}.
+From the point of view of the QCD evolution of the gluon DA~\cite{Ali:2000ci,Kroll:2002nt,Ali:2003kg}, the contributions from the gluonic content of $\eta^{(\prime)}$ are supposed to be small since the gluonic content can be seen as the higher order effects.